cfpb/design-system/docs/templates/4-learn-pages.md

   * Use bulleted lists

-  * Requirements: At least one component in each main content area.
+  ##### Area 1: Introduction

   * Choose either a text introduction or item introduction depending on whether the template is being used to house an article or post.

-  ##### Area 1: Introduction

-  * Choose between a text introduction or item introduction.

   ##### Area 2: Main content